CycoPH/atasm/README.md

 * ATasm produces Atari native binary load object files or can optionally target .XFD/.ATR disk images and the machine state files produced by the Atari800Win emulator (version 2.5c or greater),the Atari800 emulator (version 0.9.8g or greater) or the Atari++ emulator (version 1.24 or greater)
 * Conditional code generation, and code block repetition
 * Rich macro support, compatible with existing Mac/65 code libraries
-* Atari specific assembler directives (.SBYTE,.FLOAT,etc.) and undocumented opcodes.
+* Atari specific assembler directives (.SBYTE, .FLOAT, etc.) and undocumented opcodes.

 ATasm runs native on IBM PCs in Windows and compiles cleanly under Linux, MacOS/X or any platform with the GNU C or Clang compiler.